SUSTAINABLE AND FAIR PRODUCTION: IS THAT POSSIBLE IN CHINA? READ IT YOURSELF...

 When the time came, the question would remain as to which ecological balance sheet we use to transport our products to our fans in Asia.

-I will keep you up to date and hope to have given the skeptics among you a different perspective in my words.
+I'll keep you posted, and I hope my words will give the skeptics among you a different perspective.

 The world is big but everything is connected.